Visually impaired Ghanaian student elected president of Oxford Africa Society

-Ebenezer Azamati: Visually Impaired Ghanaian PhD Student Elected President of Oxford African Society
+Ebenezer Azamati: Visually Impaired Ghanaian PhD Student Elected President of Oxford Africa Society

 - Ebenezer Azamati is a brilliant Ghanaian student at Oxford University who lives with a visual impairment